 Wear safety glasses

 Cleaning, DIY or gardening can be hazardous to your eyes as chemicals, garden debris, or nails and splinters can all cause injury.
-Consider wearing safety glasses.
+Consider wearing safety glasses when completing these tasks to protect your eyes.

 Eat healthy foods

 Some foods can help protect against certain eye conditions due to the specific nutrients they contain.
-We are still learning about how diet affects inherited retinal diseases.
+We are still learning about how diet affects IRDs.
 By having a healthy and varied diet, including eating significant quantities of fruit and vegetables, you can help to keep your eyes as healthy as possible.

 Clean your contact lenses

-Only use commercially prepared solutions for contact lens care and never use tap or distilled water, or saliva.
-If you don’t stick to a strict cleansing routine your eyes can become infected and you risk corneal disease or even the loss of an eye.
-You should never borrow or use anybody else’s contacts and never sleep in your contact lenses unless advised you can do so by the optometrist.
+Only use commercially-prepared cleaning solutions for contact lens care and never use tap or distilled water, or saliva.
+If you don’t stick to a strict cleaning routine, your eyes can become infected and you risk corneal disease or even the loss of an eye.
+You should never borrow or use anybody else’s contacts, and never sleep in your contact lenses unless advised you can do so by the optometrist.

 Take care with cosmetics

 Be careful when using eye make-up remover or any other cream around your eyes.
-Close your eyes or turn away when spraying cosmetics like perfume or hairspray.
+Close your eyes or turn away when spraying cosmetics, like perfume or hairspray.
+Eye makeup such as eyeliner and mascara should be replaced according to the schedule on the bottle – usually at least once a year.